kngandar/postureControl/README.md

 ***HX711-master.zip*** is the Arduino library for the motor controllers

 Remaining files were used during development and testing but are no longer being used

+You can see our development updates in our blog here: https://poschair.wordpress.com/updates/